 Chris Trudell is the First-Year Experience Manager at San Francisco State University.
-Chris received his BA from California State University, Chico in English Language and Literacy Development and a M.Ed. at Clemson University in South Carolina in Counseling and Student Affairs, He has worked within student orientation, academic advising programs, associated students, and as a college writing and counseling instructor, and currently in First-Year Experience.
+Chris received his BA from California State University, Chico in English Language and Literacy Development and an M.Ed. at Clemson University in South Carolina in Counseling and Student Affairs.
+He has worked within student orientation, academic advising programs, associated students, and as a college writing and counseling instructor, and currently in First-Year Experience.
 Chris recently returned to California in 2016 to work with a San Francisco startup “Guidebook” that consulted universities on the development of mobile apps for higher education institutions.
-Chris a vested interest in the developmental implications of technology in and out of the classroom, and believes the contemporary Student Affairs Professional needs to engage their competencies in technology to meet the needs of contemporary college students.
+Chris has a vested interest in the developmental implications of technology in and out of the classroom and believes the contemporary Student Affairs Professional needs to engage their competencies in technology to meet the needs of college students today.
 While technology is an interest, you can find Chris exploring the outdoors, cooking, cycling, and (admittedly) still an active gamer, and spending quality time with his dog, Ham.

 University of Southern CaliforniaI first realized my passion for Student Affairs when I began working as a Resident Advisor in college.
 From there, I pursued my master’s in higher education and student affairs from Indiana University, where I also worked for Residential Programs and Services, the Office of First Year Experience Programs, and the Office of Student Life and Learning.
 I finally transitioned to California in 2012, and I now work as an Associate Director for the Office of Orientation Programs at the University of Southern California!